Pairing Good Lobster with the Best Wine

 Each of these wines has its strong point:

-• Sauvignon Blanc: Dry and crisp, a Sauvignon Blanc is perfect in the summer alongside a lobster dinner.
+• Sauvignon Blanc: Dry and crisp, it’s perfect in the summer alongside a lobster dinner.

-• Pinot Grigio: The lightest of these four wines goes well with lobster and just about any other seafood you can think of, including crab, oysters, scallops and most shellfish.
-It is less herbaceous than Sauvignon Blanc, but still has that great citrus component that works so well with fish.
+• Pinot Grigio: The lightest of these four wines goes well with lobster and just about any other seafood you can think of, including crab, oysters, scallops, and most shellfish.
+It is less herbaceous than Sauvignon Blanc but still has a great citrus component that pairs well with fish.

-As with all dishes, the pairing depends not only on the seafood, but also on the flavors (and the sides) that the seafood is served with.
-The rule of thumb still applies here – Buttered Lobster, cooked in the shell, smothered in butter and served over buttery polenta, will pair excellently with a big, buttery Chardonnay from California or Australia.
+As with all dishes, the pairing depends not only on the seafood but also on the flavors (and the sides) it is served with.
+The rule of thumb still applies here – Buttered Lobster, cooked in the shell, smothered in butter, and served over buttery polenta, will pair excellently with a big, buttery Chardonnay from California or Australia.

 Remember that lobster is a premium dish, so it needs a premium wine to go with it.
 Don’t skimp on the price!